fullpipe/in-memory-fs/README.md

 COPY --from=build /app/dist/example/ /app/
 ```

+First stage will build your app.
+Second will copy `dist` to `ngserve` web root
+directory.

-or if you build on your own
+Or if you build on your own

 ```Dockerfile
 FROM fullpipe/ngserve:latest